pct-tr22/git-controller/README.md

 ### Where are the Docs?

-For now, use the source, Luke.
 Pretty much everything you'll need is in `lib/repository.js` and it's very readable.
+However you can checkout [List of functions available](https://github.com/marketlytics/git-controller/blob/master/docs/FUNCTIONS.md).
 Running the test suite will be of use as well since all public methods are tested and will print to the console.

 ## Authenticated Repositories